 - Arizona Campaign Finance Law Basics, EMILY’s List, 2005

-- Religion and the Schools: The Latest Issues and Cases, Arizona School Boards Association Conference, 2004 (with David Garner)
+- Religion and the Schools: The Latest Issues and Cases, Arizona School Boards Association Conference, 2004

 - IDEA’s Reauthorization and Its Interaction with the No Child Left Behind Act, 2004